 Harrodian teaching is built around the three strands that define the Computing curriculum throughout Key Stages 1, 2 and 3: Computer Science, Information Technology and Digital Literacy.
 In the Prep School we lay the foundations for pupils to get to grips with Computing by developing their understanding of how computers work and how they follow precise instructions to achieve specific goals.
 Pupils have a chance to design, write and debug programs and they learn to use technology safely and respectfully.

-Computing is a popular 2-year option in the 11s (Year 7) and 12s (Year 8) when pupils get further opportunities to program on various devices in different languages, both graphical and textual, to address challenges that range from creating works of art to building a ‘chatbot’ with apparent artificial intelligence!
+All pupils study Computing through to the end of the 12s (Year 8), by which stage they will have had a chance to code in various languages, including Scratch, Logo, HTML and Python, to address challenges that range from creating works of art to building a ‘chatbot’ with apparent artificial intelligence!

 For detailed year by year curriculum information, please refer to the Curriculum Handbooks.